HarshitaSharma026/RAG_chatbot_VIT/README.md

 - The chat history is maintained throughout the session to ensure continuity in conversation.

-**This is an ongoing project.
+**:dart:This is an ongoing project.
 I am actively learning and building side by side making it give more accurate answers.
 So feel free to contribute, report issues, or suggest enhancements to help improve its performance.**